 Knees-To-Chest is essentially Child's pose on your back.
 It's great for releasing tension at the lower back and neutralising the spine.

-Rabbit is an advanced pose that puts your spine into deep flexion.
-Please be careful with this pose—especially if you suffer from lower back pain.
+Rabbit pose is an advanced posture that deeply flexes your spine.
+Please take care in this pose, especially if you suffer from lower back pain.